11 Facts About 7-Eleven on 7/11

 In America, we see 7-Eleven as little more than a convenient place to grab a quick cup of coffee before work or a Big Gulp while we’re out running errands.
 But in other parts of the world, the shops are a lot more important to the local population.
 In Indonesia, for example, 7-Elevens are more like a hip, upscale coffeehouse where 65 percent of customers are under the age of 30.
 The stores offer free wifi, plenty of tables and chairs inside and out on the sidewalk, and often feature live musical performances.
 Young people gather there late into the night to socialize, work online, and eat local favorites like fried rice, tiny sandwiches filled with cheese or chocolate called pillow bread, and chicken katsu, a Japanese-style fried cutlet.

 In Taiwan, 7-Elevens are more common than Starbucks in Seattle.
-In the capital city of Taipei, there’s a 7-Eleven for every 5200 people, or 4400 locations in a city of 23 million, with many city blocks capable of sustaining more than one location.
+In the capital city of Taipei, there are more than 4000 locations in a city of 23 million, with many city blocks capable of sustaining more than one location.
 Aside from purchasing local food and Slurpees, customers can pay credit card and utility bills, book travel arrangements, and buy small electronics like iPods.
 It’s also not unusual for people to have packages delivered to their closest 7-Eleven instead of their home, because it’s more convenient to pick it up late at night instead of trying to coordinate with a deliveryman.
 The government has even given into the popularity of the shops by allowing people to pay traffic tickets and property taxes there, and using them as a hub for special programs like health screenings.